 This article was written by Matt Kirchner and was originally posted on productionmachining.com.

-Industry Infinity.0: Perhaps we are at a center point of the convergence between the exponential economy and Industry 4.0, where the speed at which data is processed and the rate at which industry is innovating collide.
+Industry Infinity.0: Continuous industrial innovation and revolution; a center point of the convergence between the exponential economy and Industry 4.0, where the speed at which data is processed and the rate at which industry is innovating collide.

 Is Industry Infinity.0 upon us?
 To answer this question, we must turn our sights back to 1890, when a man, whom most know little about, initiated a string of events that have led to the infinite industrial revolution.
 It took the U.S. Census Bureau eight years to process the data garnered in the 1880 census.
 Eight years!
 By the time that procedure was completed the country was on the verge of commencing its next census in 1890.
 Enter Herman Hollerith.
 Born in 1860 to German immigrants, Mr. Hollerith invented the electromechanical tabulating machine.
 Hollerith’s machine didn’t require 8 years to process the 1890 census data; it did it in 5.5 hours.